Opportunity Driver: Southern African Energy Crisis

 Southern Africa is in the midst of an on-going energy crisis with demand for electricity exceeding supply.
 The supply/demand imbalance is expected to remain at least through the medium term, with an additional 1,500-2,000 MW p.a. of base load equivalent capacity estimated to be required to meet demand growth in South Africa alone.

 Regional and national power generation expansion plans include additional coal-fired generation, renewable technologies and nuclear programs, but each of these faces significant technological, environmental and funding challenges.
-The continued need for base-load and shoulder generation makes gas-fired generation an attractive option.
+The continued need for base-load and shoulder electricity supply makes gas-fired power generation an attractive option.

 - Botswana power demand outstripping supply